 See a sample property tax bill.

-Remember that a tax bill containing a property tax adjustment credit (state payment) is not a public document and a copy may only be provided to those parties named in 32 V.S.A. § 3102(k).
+Remember that a tax bill containing a property tax credit (state payment) is not a public document and a copy may only be provided to those parties named in 32 V.S.A. § 3102(k).